- Statement of Transactions (Classified According to Appropriation, Fund, and Receipt Account; and Related Control Totals)

-While a type of difference like those listed in subsection 4750.40b is not required for Material Differences Report Part II, a detailed explanation of the difference is expected.
+While a type of difference like those listed in subsection 4750.40b is not required for MDR Part II, a detailed explanation of the difference is expected.
 Federal entities must select “Part II Differences” as the type of difference when explaining these differences in the Intra-governmental Module of GTAS.

-Material Differences Report Part III.
+- MDR Part III.
 This report displays amounts reported in RC 29 with the federal/non-federal domain value of Z for non-reciprocating intra-governmental activity.
-While a type of difference, like the types listed in subsection 4750.40b, is not required for Material Differences Report Part III, federal entities must select “Part III Differences” as the type of the difference and must provide Fiscal Service with an explanation of why this non-reciprocating intra-governmental activity is reported.
+While a type of difference, like the types listed in subsection 4750.40b, is not required for MDR Part III, federal entities must select “Part III Differences” as the type of the difference and must provide Fiscal Service with an explanation of why this non-reciprocating intra-governmental activity is reported.
 An explanation of “non-reciprocating activity” is not considered acceptable.
 Federal entities must provide Fiscal Service with the specific type of activity being captured in each USSGL.
 Fiscal Service may follow up for clarification to ensure the non-reciprocating intra-governmental activity reported is used for the appropriate purpose.

-Comparative Status of Disposition Report.
+- Comparative Status of Disposition Report.
 This is available after all of Part I Material Differences are certified and the Material Differences Window is closed.
-It contains comparative MDR Part I reporting between the federal entity and its trading partners by Reciprocal Category.
+It contains comparative MDR Part I reporting between the federal entity and its trading partners by RC.
 CFOs use this report to address and resolve inconsistencies in amounts and explanations between the federal entity and its trading partners.

 With federal entities explaining and certifying material differences, the assurance for Fiscal Service that entities comply during the IGT reconciliation and resolution process is established using three functions:

-Ensuring federal entities are mutually completing the Intra-governmental Material Differences/Status of Disposition Certification Report for the same trading partner/Reciprocal Category material difference instances.
+- Ensuring federal entities are mutually completing the Intra-governmental Material Differences/Status of Disposition Certification Report for the same trading partner/RC material difference instances.

 Note: Recurring differences should be limited to those situations that have been confirmed by the Fiscal Service.